All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Credit: Homeschool families may wish to count this course as a full credit in Lab Science for purposes of a high school transcript.

-Junior Engineering with LEGO: Awesome Automobiles (Tue)
+Junior Engineering with LEGO: Monster Machines (Tue)

 Class Time: 1:30 pm Duration: 85 min